MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/enums/pflobbyownermigrationpolicy.md

 | None | At any point, any member may elect themselves the owner of the lobby, regardless of the state of the current owner.<br/><br/> If the current owner leaves, [PFLobbyGetOwner](../functions/pflobbygetowner.md) will return a null owner until a new owner elects themselves. |
 | Server | The server is the owner and owner migration is not possible. |

+## Remarks

+Some migration policies trigger based on the lobby owner's connection status.
+A member is considered disconnected when their [PFLobbyMemberConnectionStatus](pflobbymemberconnectionstatus.md) value changes from ```PFLobbyMemberConnectionStatus::Connected``` to ```PFLobbyMemberConnectionStatus::NotConnected```.

 ## Requirements